Leviathan in popular culture: Film and television

-In the television series Supernatural, the Leviathans are an ancient race of monsters that were freed from Purgatory when the angel Castiel absorbed its entire population.
-Described by Death as God's original creations (created before angels and humanity but locked away because they proved too dangerous), Leviathans are capable of shape-shifting into human form after contact with their DNA, able to eat virtually anything and almost indestructible.
+In the television series Supernatural, the Leviathans are an ancient race of monsters who were freed from Purgatory when the angel Castiel absorbed its entire population.
+Described by Death as God's original creations, created before angels and humanity but locked away because they proved too dangerous, Leviathans are capable of shapeshifting into human form after contact with their DNA, able to eat virtually anything, and are almost indestructible.
 They are only vulnerable to the household chemical Borax and being stabbed with the bone of a righteous mortal (Sister Mary Constant) soaked in blood from the three fallen: a fallen Angel (Castiel), Ruler of fallen humanity (Crowley) and the father of fallen beasts (Alpha Vampire).

-In the Ninjago: Masters of Spinjitzu episode "The Last Voyage", Zane's father is revealed to be still alive and trapped on a prison surrounded by water and guarded by a squid-like creature known as a Leviathon.
+In the Ninjago: Masters of Spinjitzu episode "The Last Voyage", Zane's father is revealed to be alive, but trapped in a prison surrounded by water and guarded by a squid-like creature known as a Leviathon.

-Dave Bautista wrestled under the name Leviathan in the early 2000s for Ohio Valley Wrestling, WWE's developmental territory at the time before he got called up to the main roster.
+Dave Bautista wrestled under the name Leviathan in the early 2000s for Ohio Valley Wrestling, WWE's developmental territory at the time, before he was called up to the main roster.

-In the television series, Elementary, the episode "The Leviathan" features an impossible to crack bank vault named The Leviathan, hence the title of the episode.
+In the television series Elementary, the episode "The Leviathan" features the titular location, an impossible to crack bank vault.

-In the television Series Red Dwarf, the season seven episode "Epideme" features a ship called the Leviathan which the Red Dwarf crew discover buried in the middle of an ice planetoid.
+In the television series Red Dwarf, the season seven episode "Epideme" features a ship called the Leviathan, which the Red Dwarf crew discover buried in the middle of an ice planetoid.

-In the television series Marvel's Agent Carter, which also set in Marvel Cinematic Universe, Leviathan is a callsign of the possible head of the enemy operation.
+In the television series Agent Carter, set in the Marvel Cinematic Universe, Leviathan is a callsign of the possible head of the enemy operation.

-In the DC Comics-based Supergirl, Leviathan appears as a criminal organization.
+In the DC Comics-based series Supergirl, Leviathan appears as a criminal organization.